faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

              }

              // Configure the Azure OpenAI client
-             // Initialize the Azure OpenAI client
              OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));

-             // Format and send the request to the model
              // Format and send the request to the model var chatCompletionsOptions = new ChatCompletionsOptions()
              {